You are welcome here!

 - Sexual Orientation

 The George Brown College Sexual Assault and Sexual Violence Policy also prohibits sexual harassment-related to these same grounds.

-Anyone who has experienced, witnessed, or received a disclosure related to discrimination or harassment is welcome to reach out to the Office of Anti-Racism, Equity & Human Rights for support.
+Have you experienced Homophobia, Transphobia or Biphobia?
+If so, please connect with the Office of Anti-Racism, Equity and Human Rights Services at email@example.com.
 We can help individuals understand their options, provide referrals for further support, and receive reports and complaints related to human rights violations and/or sexual violence.

 Work & Events Across the College